 General ledger and the use of computer software

 In a manual accounting system, the journal entries are prepared first and then transferred to general ledger at some later period.
 It may be a tedious and time consuming process for companies with numerous business transactions.
-A computerized accounting system, on the other hand, is more fast and more accurate.
-Once enough information is provided and the journal entry is correctly recorded, computer software automatically posts it to the relevant accounts in the general ledger and thus increases the efficiency in terms of speed and accuracy.
+A computerized accounting system, on the other hand, is more fast and more accurate way of performing accounting tasks.
+Once enough information is available about a transaction, the accountant or bookkeeper enters the data into computer software.
+The software then prepares the appropriate journal entry from the data entered and posts the same to relevant accounts in the general ledger.
+It thus increases the work efficiency in terms of speed and accuracy.